HaTT: Hadamard avoiding TT recompression: Hadamard avoiding TT recompression

 \section{Hadamard avoiding TT recompression}

-In this section, we establish a HaTT algorithm to efficiently round the Hadamard product $ \tensor{A}=\tensor{Y} \odot \tensor{Z} $ into a TT tensor with ranks $ \{\ell_{k}\}_{k=0}^d $.
-Inspired by RandOrth \cite{al2023randomized} (see Appendix \ref{app:randorth}), the HaTT algorithm recompresses $\tensor{A}$ using the partial contraction of $\tensor{A}$ and a random Gaussian TT tensor $\tensor{R}$ (see Definition \ref{def:randTT-2} in Appendix \ref{sec:randten}).
-Compared to RandOrth, the HaTT algorithm is more efficient as it utilizes the PKP structure in TT cores of $\tensor{A}$ and avoids the explicit computation of TT tensor $\tensor{A}$.
+Our goal is to efficiently round the Hadamard product $ \tensor{A}=\tensor{Y} \odot \tensor{Z} $ into a TT tensor with ranks $ \{\ell_{k}\}_{k=0}^d $.
+As discussed in \autoref{recompressionTTsec2.3}, existing recompression algorithms require explicitly computing the Hadamard product $ \tensor{A}=\tensor{Y} \odot \tensor{Z} $.
+This computation entails both computational complexity and memory requirements of ${\cal O}(d n r^2s^2)$, which becomes prohibitively expensive for large values of $r$ and $s$.
+Inspired by RandOrth \cite{al2023randomized} (see \cref{alg:RandOrth}), we propose the HaTT algorithm recompresses $\tensor{A}$ using the partial contraction of $\tensor{A}$ and a random Gaussian TT tensor $\tensor{R}$.
+The HaTT algorithm is more efficient as it utilizes the PKP structure in TT cores of $\tensor{A}$ and avoids the explicit computation of TT tensor $\tensor{A}$.
+The HaTT algorithm starts by generating sketch matrices through the partial contraction of the Hadamard product with a random tensor.
+It then performs QR factorization on these sketch matrices for each core to obtain the resulting low-rank TT tensor.
+To achieve this, we first introduce the partial contraction process for the Hadamard product to generate sketched matrices in \autoref{subsec:HPCRL}.
+Next, we present the HaTT algorithm by detailing the QR factorization of the sketched matrices in \autoref{QRforeachcore}.